Magisk-Modules-Repo/wifi-bonding/README.md

 * You should use latest Magisk Manager to install this module.
 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.
 * Recent fixes:
-Fix devices with some missing tiles.
+Fix devices with vendor separated.

 #### Credit & Support